sadeghhp/swarm-intelligence-simulator/README.md

 ## License

-MIT License — feel free to use, modify, and distribute.
+This project is licensed under the [MIT License](./LICENSE) — feel free to use, modify, and distribute.